How L1 L2 CPU Cache Work Detailed Study

 CPU Cache Memory Mapping

-This is the process that explains how the CPU cache communicates with the main memory.
+This process explains how the CPU cache communicates with the main memory.
 The cache memory is split into blocks.
 Again, each block can be divided into n 64-byte lines.
-The RAM is also divided into blocks that interact with cache lines or sets of lines.
-A block of memory can’t be placed randomly into the cache.
-The restriction is confined to one cache line or a set of cache lines.
-The cache placement policy is what determines where a specific memory block can be put into the cache.
-Although caching configurations are evolving continuously, traditionally there are three different policies available for the placement of a memory block into the cache.
+The RAM is also divided into blocks that interact with cache lines or sets of strings.
+A coalition of memory can't be placed randomly into the cache.
+The restriction is confined to one cache line or a group of cache lines.
+The cache placement policy determines where a specific memory block can be put into the cache.
+Although caching configurations are evolving continuously, three different policies are traditionally available for placing a memory block into the store.

 Direct Mapping:

-In this process, the cache is split into multiple sets having one cache line per set.
-According to the memory block address, each block is mapped to exactly one cache memory line.
-Here, the cache can be represented as an (n*1) column matrix.
+In this process, the cache is split into multiple sets, having one cache line per set.
+According to the memory block address, each block is mapped to precisely one cache memory line.
+The cache can be represented as an (n*1) column matrix.
 The set is recognized by the index bits of the memory block address, and a tag with all or part of the address of the data is stored in the tag field.
-If the allocated place is already occupied, then the new data rewrites that in the cache.
+The new data rewrites the allocated place in the cache if the given area is occupied.

 Direct-Mapped Cache[/caption]

-The performance of this simplest process is directly proportional to the hit ratio.
-It is power-efficient since there is no need to search through all the cache lines.
-And because of its simplicity, it doesn’t require expensive hardware manufacturing.
-Although, the hit rate here is low, because of only one option for each block of data, and also the replacement of old data increases cache miss.
+The performance of this most straightforward process is directly proportional to the hit ratio.
+It is power-efficient since searching through all the cache lines is unnecessary.
+And because of its simplicity, it doesn't require expensive hardware manufacturing.
+However, the hit rate here is low because there is only one option for each data block, and the search increases cache misses.

-Read Also: How to Fix Distortion and Discoloration of Your Laptop Screen
+Read Als is unnecessary: How to Fix Distortion and Discoloration of Your Laptop Screen.

-In this process, the cache is arranged into a single set with multiple lines.
+This process arranges The cache into a single set with multiple lines.
 A memory block can inhabit any of the cache lines.
 The arrangement can be represented as a (1*m) row matrix.

 Fully Associative Cache[/caption]

-This process offers better flexibility and a hit rate.
+This process offers a hit rate.
 Also, various replacement algorithms can be applied here if the cache miss occurs.
-But the process is slow since each search goes through the entire cache, and also power-hungry for the same reason.
+However, the process is slow since each search goes through the entire cache and is power-hungry for the same reason.
 Moreover, it requires the most expensive associative-comparison hardware among all three policies.

 Set-associative Mapping:

 This process can be seen as an improved version of direct mapping.
-More precisely, it’s a trade-off between the other two.
+More precisely, it's a trade-off between the other two.
 A set-associative cache can be framed as an (n*m) matrix.
-The cache is split into n sets and every set contains m lines.
-A memory block first enters into a set and then occupies any cache line of that set.
+The store is split into n sets; every pack contains m lines.
+A memory block enters a group and then occupies any cache line.

 [caption id="attachment_13030" align="aligncenter" width="578"]